pablosalvador10/pablosalvador10/README.md

 - **Unified MLOps Tech Stack & Methodology:** Tailored reference architecture for ML projects.
 - **AI-Powered Product Descriptions:** Innovatively used generative AI for personalized content creation with multilingual capabilities.
 - **Real-Time Claim Default Classification:** Led a team to build a production-grade ML system deploying XGBoost models on Azure.

-🌱 **I’m currently learning:**
-- **Complex Agent-Human Interaction:** Diving deep into the intricate dynamics of how automated agents and humans interact, aiming to enhance the synergy between users and AI-driven systems for optimized outcomes.
-- **Reinforcement Learning Techniques:** Actively exploring and mastering various reinforcement learning strategies, focusing on developing intelligent agents that can adapt and excel in a myriad of environments and scenarios.
-- **Large Language Models (LLM) Evaluation:** Engaged in the systematic evaluation of Large Language Models, understanding their strengths, limitations, and potentials, with particular emphasis on real-world applications and implications.
-- **Latent Diffusion Algorithms:** Delving into the intricacies of latent diffusion algorithms, studying their efficiency, scalability, and performance, with an eye towards harnessing these powerful tools for robust and reliable AI solutions.
-- **Azure Machine Learning prompt flow:** Azure Machine Learning prompt flow is a development tool designed to streamline the entire development cycle of AI applications powered by Large Language Models (LLMs).

 🔥 **Skills & Technologies:**
 - **Expertise:** AI/ML, Big Data, Cloud Engineering, MLOps